brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 >
 > The important thing in any parrot node is that it first and foremost always
 > reports the actual (dBFS) peak and max average power levels.

+David also added some useful comments in reaction to the "-10dB of headroom" recommendation espoused above.

+> Note re. "... advice that career TV broadcast engineer Dan Brown W1DAN once gave
+> me: "always leave around 10dB of headroom." - This applies in the context
+> of a broadcast system where you have full control over the source content but
+> are then going into transmitter systems that are very sensitive to clipping/distortion.
+>
+> The context in ROIP is quite different however:
+>
+> 1. We do not have control over the source content.
+If you encourage everyone
+> to set their levels at -10dBFSpk, but then some users for whatever reasons set
+* their levels at -1dBFSpk (which sounds perfectly good - not clipped or distorted
+> at all), now you have 9dB of levels variation, resulting in highly inconsistent
+> levels on the network.
+Thus in this case it's better to follow digital audio
+> level standards than broadcast TV standards.
+>
+> 2. The vast majority of nodes are not directly driving an FM modulator input.
+> Most nodes are either using (a) normal mic inputs on a radio device – which
+> have thorough filtering and limiting that prevents over-deviation, or (b)
+> radio-less or various apps that are not outputting to a transmitter.
+>
+> These contextual distinctions are important and very easy to overlook.
+Targeting
+> peak levels of <= -10dBFS makes sense only in the context of USBRadio driving a
+> direct FM modulator input.
+In other contexts, chief among those being IAX
+> audio levels, it does not make sense and should not be the goal.

+I think David's point about the context of W1DAN's -10dB recommendation being broadcast-centric is likely fair, although Dan has also setup/maintained a lot of FM repeater systems as well.

+It is also true that audio on the network varies widely, possibly on the order of 9dB, and possibly because of the differences in the ways these tools are calibrated.
+That being said, the fact that all three of the existing "references" for the ASL network (tune, TX 55553, and UK 40894) seem to have been encouraging a level at or below -10dBFS peak can't be ignored.
+The top priority should be to avoid clipping, but after that, the next priority should be as much consistency across stations as possible.

+## The Ampersand Parrot Implementation

+Given the difference in opinion about the "right" audio level, the Ampersand Parrot implementation provides the actual peak dB and RMS average power dB levels in the read-back.
+So at least there's no mystery there.

+Per the recommendations of Patrick and David, the first and last ~500ms of the recording are discarded before the analysis.
+This is very good advice given how much leading trailing clicks/pops/silence can mess up the analysis.

+(TODO: Add comments about user-friendly summarization)

+## Other Notes

+[Per datasheet](https://www.mpja.com/download/36814cp%20cm108%20data.pdf), the dynamic range of the ADC in the CM108 is 81dB.

+[Per datasheet](https://www.micros.com.pl/mediaserver/info-uicm108b.pdf), the dynamic range of the ADC in the CM108B is 88.5dB.

+[Per datasheet](https://www.masterscommunications.com/products/radio-adapter/pdf/cm119-datasheet.pdf), the dynamic range of the ADC in the CM119 is 81.6dB.

+[Per datasheet](https://www.ti.com/lit/ds/symlink/pcm1804.pdf?ts=1769162410131&ref_url=https%253A%252F%252Fwww.google.com%252F). the dynamic range of the PCM1804 (used in the SDRC) is 112 dB.

+The dynamic range of the G.711 uLaw CODEC is equivalent to about 13 bits, or around 78dB.